 At Bay East, there’re pretty pavilions, lush lawns, tropical palm trees and natural blossoms, ideal for an evening stroll or a picnic with family and friends.
 Along its two-kilometre waterfront promenade, you can get an amazing view of the skyline.

-For a reprieve from the tropical heat (and a taste of the Mediterranean climate), head to the cooled conservatory complex, which won the World Building of the Year at the World Architecture Festival 2012.
+For a reprieve from the tropical heat, head to the cooled conservatory complex, which won the World Building of the Year at the World Architecture Festival 2012.
 There, you can study plant species from around the world such as baobabs and date palms.

 After the sun sets, don’t miss the sky show of dazzling lights and sounds in the OCBC Garden Rhapsody, which takes place nightly amidst the Supertrees.
 It’ll make a wonderful ending to a day out in the Gardens.